Anik-64/Pre-Enrollment-System-using-Laravel/README.md

 - Admins can:
   - Modify courses and credit hours
   - Modify departments
+  - Can control the enrollment using active or inactive the sessions(like as spring, fall)
   - View system login information
   - Take actions based on overlapping student enrollments
   - Print overlapping student details